We are

 Jiangsu · Zhejiang · Shanghai

-Premium-tier equipment, automation, optical sortation — Jwell, Jinming, Sevenstars, Databeyond.
-Higher engineering tier; closer to international shipping infrastructure.
+Premium-tier equipment, automation, and optical sortation.
+Higher engineering tier; closer to international shipping infrastructure and to our Hangzhou HQ.